altwalker/model-visualizer/README.md

 ## License

-Model-Visualizer is licensed under the GNU General Public License v3.0.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).